How-To Creole

 How to Pronounce Complete Words in Haitian Creole

-Because Haitian Creole is strictly phonetic with no silent letters, you can easily pronounce words by using the steps below
+Because Haitian Creole spelling is highly regular and has no silent letters, you can often pronounce new words by identifying the sound units and putting them together.

 Steps to Pronouncing Words in Haitian Creole

-See our Haitian Creole pronunciation guide to see how to pronounce Creole vowels and consonants
+See our Haitian Creole pronunciation guide to learn how to pronounce Creole vowels, nasal vowels, consonants, and letter combinations.

-2. Combine the vowels and consonants into syllables.
-This allows you to form whole parts of a word.
-For example, the word labou (means mud) shown in the diagram above has two parts or syllables: la (la) and bou (boo).
-Take the time to pronounce each syllable.
+2. Combine the sound units into syllables.
+This helps you form larger parts of the word.
+For example, the word labou, which means mud, has two syllables: la and bou.
+Take time to pronounce each syllable.

 3. Combine the syllables into a word.
-Using the word labou from above, the pronunciation English corresponding sounds would be "la-boo."
+Using the word labou from above, the pronunciation is roughly la-boo for English speakers.

 4. Repeat and practice regularly.
-Do this until you feel comfortable with a word.
-Do this for any new word you encounter while reading in Creole.
-In time, you'll be able to read and speak it with much more fluency.
+Practice until you feel comfortable with the word.
+Use this same method for new words you encounter while reading in Creole.
+In time, you will be able to read and speak with more fluency.

-Though Creole pronunciation rules are relatively simple, you must still make a sincere effort to read and pronounce the words correctly.
-The diagram along with the steps shown above are great strategies you can use to learn how to pronounce words in Creole.
+Although Haitian Creole pronunciation rules are relatively regular, you still need to make a sincere effort to read and pronounce words correctly.
+The diagram and the steps above are helpful strategies for learning how to pronounce words in Creole.

-If you have already made great progress in Creole, and you are at the point of being able to speak it fluently, do not underestimate importance of reading and writing it.
-After all, literacy in a language involves both reading and writing, not just speaking.
+If you have already made great progress in Creole and can speak it fluently, do not underestimate the importance of reading and writing.
+Literacy in a language involves both reading and writing, not just speaking.

 How to Pronounce Vowels in Haitian Creole